Accommodation strategies

 Working relationships

-• Define requirements and limitations for an acceptable working relationship and how employees will be held accountable for this type of behaviour.
+• Define what behaviours are required for an acceptable working relationship.
+Share how employees will be held accountable for displaying negative or harmful behaviour.

-• Outline clear and measurable expectations for respect in the workplace for all employees.
+• Outline clear and measurable expectations for respect at work for all employees.

-• Define how success will be measured (i.e., no critical comments in team meetings, no outbursts, etc.).
+• Define how success will be measured.
+Some examples include no critical comments in team meetings, or no outbursts.

-• Provide training to all staff on building a socially supportive workplace.
+• Provide training to all staff on building a socially supportive environment at work.

-• Provide training for managers and supervisors to increase their capacity to model effective communication in the workplace.
+• Provide training to managers and supervisors in effective communication to increase their ability to model it.

 • Develop processes and strategies to deal effectively with conflict.